Codyrg/optimal-wordle-first-guess/README.md

 Play the official Wordle game at https://www.powerlanguage.co.uk/wordle/

-TL;DR: `AROSE` is probably the best first play in Wordle and will net you on average nearly 2 yellow (or green) tiles.s
+TL;DR: `AROSE` is probably the best first play in Wordle and it will net you on average nearly 2 yellow (or green) tiles.